 All Tuesdays.
 Jan 1 and 6, May 1, May 15, Nov 9, and Dec 24, 25 and 31.

 During the last two hours before closing on Mondays and from Wednesday to Saturday.
-Sundays after 13:30.
+Sundays from 12:30 to 14:30.
 Always for under-18-years-old, students with ages 18-25 (valid ID required), and visitors with physical disabilities.

 The Reina Sofia Museum is one of the most renowned art museums in Spain.
 It is located at the bottom of El Paseo del Prado, quite close to the other top museums in Madrid, Prado and Thyssen-Bornemisza.